Running A Red Light: Solicitor sets out how to show legal fault for a car crash at a set of traffic lights in the UK

-If however a driver had run a red light and halted within the red lights and you should have observed that driver and continued through a green light with ample time to stop and yet turned into the stationary driver it is quite likely you could be found liable for all or part of the RTA.
+If however a you had run a red light and realising an error halted your vehicle within the red lights and another driver on a green filter light did not heed your presence and turned into your vehicle while stationary it is quite likely you the driver could be found liable for all or part of the RTA.

-What happens is a set of traffic lights was not working correctly when you had your car crash?
+What happens if a set of traffic lights was not working correctly when you had your car crash?

 Clearly traffic lights should be work correctly – but on occasion malfunctions can occur and as result collisions occur.

 For example – if two cars proceeded through green lights and a collision resulted.
 Liability such an instance is not clear.